Lilo (Feldspar)

 Meet Lilo

 Lilo is an approximately 1.5-year-old Cattle Dog / Pharaoh Hound / Pitty mix who can't seem to catch a break.
-After being adopted as a young puppy, she was recently dumped at a shelter by her former adopter who claimed she was a stray.
+After being adopted as a young puppy, she was dumped at a shelter by her former adopter who claimed she was a stray right before Christmas.
 Now, after she has settled back into foster care, she's been diagnosed with Inflammatory Bowel Disease (IBD).

 IBD is a chronic condition that causes inflammation in the digestive tract and requires lifelong management.
 Lilo will need to remain on a strict Royal Canin Hydrolyzed Protein diet indefinitely.
 This special diet uses proteins broken down into tiny unidentifiable compounds, so her immune system doesn't overreact, helping keep her tummy calm and comfortable.
 During flare-ups, she may also need probiotics and immune support supplements on an as-needed basis.